by Susan Flantzer

 Read about others who served Queen Victoria at Unofficial Royalty: Queen Victoria’s Inner Circle Index.

-A thank you to Colin Smythe who emailed me in 2020 and shared his article on Charles Elmé Francatelli that helped me fill in some missing details.
+A thank you to Colin Smythe who emailed me in 2020 and shared his article on Charles Elmé Francatelli which helped me fill in some missing details.

 For two years only, from March 9, 1840 to March 31, 1842, Francatelli served as maitre d’hôtel and chief cook in ordinary to Queen Victoria.
 For some reason, he was dismissed, perhaps because Queen Victoria did not like his French cuisine, and he returned to Crockford’s.
 Francatelli did have one more royal client.
 From 1863 – 1865, he served as chef de cuisine to The Prince and Princess of Wales (the future King Edward VII and Queen Alexandra) at their London home, Marlborough House.